-Retail inventory management is a powerful tool that can dramatically grow your business by minimizing administration time, costs, and waste.
+Retail POS inventory management is a powerful tool that can dramatically grow your business by minimizing administration time, costs, and waste.
 However, the system you choose must suit your particular retail needs.
-The complexity of a system changes, depending on your goals, your business operation, and how your industry or niche changes over time.
-However, it is important to choose and implement an inventory management system while your business is still young.
+The complexity of a system changes depending on your goals, your business operation, and how your industry or niche changes.
+Uniquely, it is important to select and implement an inventory management system while your business is still young.
 Trying to overhaul an extensive existing system is much more difficult in the long run.

 As soon as my parents purchased the store, and for many years following, my brothers and I were “voluntold” to assist with the inventory.
 To this day, I shudder at the thought of counting every single item in that tiny, cluttered store.
-Using a pen and paper, we produced a storewide inventory every week.
-Personal computers had not quite become accessible for the average person so even Excel was out of the realm of options.
-What I would have given for real inventory management!
+Particularly, using a pen and paper, we produced a store-wide inventory every week.
+Personal computers had not quite become accessible for the average person; in that case, Excel was out of the realm of options.
+Ultimately, what I would have given for real inventory management!

 Retail inventory management has transformed into much more than a necessary accounting task at tax time.
-The right system for your business will be integrated into the daily operations of your business.
-You will find your data to be much more accurate, with a customized list that updates in real-time to reflect sales throughout the year.
+It will integrate the right system for your business into the daily operations of your store.
+You will find your data to be much more accurate, with a customized list of updates in real-time to reflect sales throughout the year.

 It always amazed me that my mother seemed to be able to account for every item on her shelves.
-She painstakingly chose pieces, and knew when they sold, went missing, or were out of place.
-She also knew how to tailor product for her clientele, and when she needed to replace or refresh inventory.
-But not everyone, including myself, has this kind of retail intuition.
-And even for someone as gifted as my mom, problems arose.
+She painstakingly chose pieces and knew when they sold, went missing, or were out of place.
+Not to mention, my mother also knew how to tailor products for her clientele and when she needed to replace or refresh inventory.
+In reality, not everyone, including myself, has this kind of retail intuition.
+Of course, even for someone as gifted as my mom, problems arose.

 Two problems resulted from my mother’s style of inventory management.
 First, it is difficult to staff a business that relies on one person’s vision.
-Even in a small business, it is important to be able to delegate tasks effectively.
+Even in a small business, it is important to delegate tasks effectively.
 In a sole proprietorship like our family business, the entrepreneur dreams of being in control of time, both personally and professionally.
 If there is no policy or system in place for inventory management, it is difficult to hand tasks over to a qualified employee who you can trust to represent you well.
-While part of this issue involves one’s personal management style, a failure to delegate tasks can be a real problem if there is a change in circumstance, illness, a holiday, or any circumstance where the owner/manager has to be away.
+While part of this issue involves one’s personal management style, a failure to delegate tasks can be a real concern if there is a change in circumstance.
+For example, illness, a holiday, or any circumstance where the owner/manager has to be away.

-The shop was successful, but it required a considerable investment and sacrifice from my mother, even just to keep track of the products.
-She particularly struggled with the day to day record keeping of the business.
+The shop was successful, but it required considerable investment and sacrifice from my mother.
+Even just to keep track of the products, she particularly struggled with the day-to-day record keeping of the business.
 Administrative tasks are often not an entrepreneur’s passion.
-The demands on a business owner’s time increase as the business becomes more successful.
-In those days, time management solutions were limited, and my family was forced to balance their creative talents with the administrative tasks involved in keeping a business on track.
+That is to say, the demands on a business owner’s time increase as the business becomes more successful.
+In those days, time management solutions were limited.
+As a result, it forced my family to balance their creative talents with the administrative tasks involved in keeping a business on track.

 See Related: The 10 Most Important Retail KPIs

-In fact, early preparation for growth can actually ensure that you are successful, and can open up possibilities for your business much sooner than you might have anticipated.
-You will not find yourself involved in costly and time-consuming backtracking to reorganize other solutions you created out of necessity.
+In fact, early preparation for growth can ensure that you are successful and can open up possibilities for your business much sooner than you might have expected.
+Likewise, you will not find yourself involved in costly and time-consuming backtracking to reorganize other solutions you created out of necessity.
 With the right professionals available to help you at every step, you will launch with a system that is simple and flexible.
-And you can adapt in the evolving, volatile, and highly competitive environment of retail.
+Under these circumstances, you can adapt to the evolving, volatile, and highly competitive environment of retail.